michaelangelopineda/milestones1-singer-ritajessa/README.md

 - My Mentor Rohit for continuous helpful feedback.

 - Tutor support and Student Care at Code Institute for their support.

+- Rita Jessa and Tipid Productions for entrusting me this website.